Wars of the Roses: Death of Richard of York

 Queen Margaret and her son had fled to Lancastrian-held Harlech Castle, where they joined Henry's half-brother Jasper Tudor and Henry Holland, 3rd Duke of Exeter, who were recruiting troops in Wales and the West Country.
 Margaret headed north to Scotland, where she successfully negotiated the use of Scottish troops and other aid for the Lancastrian cause from Queen Regent Mary of Guelders, in return for the surrender of Berwick, which a year prior, James II of Scotland, using the turmoil of the war as an opportunity tried to retake as well as Roxburgh.
 The latter, though successful, cost him his life.
 A similar successful negotiation was made for the use of French troops and aid for the Lancastrians cause that same year, this time in return for the surrender of Jersey, thus having the Auld Alliance backing the Lancastrian side to prevent the Yorkist ruled England from joining the Burgundian State in its war with France, a scenario that neither ally had the stomach for.
 The Lancastrians rallied in the North of England, where the Percy family were gathering support.
-They were joined by Somerset and the Thomas Courtenay, 6th/14th Earl of Devon.
+They were joined by Somerset and Thomas Courtenay, 6th/14th Earl of Devon.
 York, his son the Earl of Rutland, and Salisbury left London to contain the Lancastrian threat in the north.

 On 16 December 1460, York's vanguard clashed with Somerset's forces from the West Country at the Battle of Worksop, and was defeated.
-On 21 December, York reached his fortress of Sandal Castle near the town of Wakefield, with the Lancastrians encamped just 9 mi.
+On 21 December, York reached his fortress of Sandal Castle near the town of Wakefield, with the Lancastrians encamped just 9 mi away.
 For reasons unclear, York sortied from the castle on 30 December, and in the ensuing Battle of Wakefield, York, Rutland, and Warwick's younger brother Thomas Neville were all killed.
 Salisbury was captured the following night and executed.

 Yorkist triumph (1461)

-Painting by Henry Tresham representing Warwick the Kingmaker's alleged vow prior to the Battle of Towton.
+The Earl of Warwick's Vow by Henry Tresham representing Warwick the Kingmaker's alleged vow prior to the Battle of Towton.